Dey-Sumit/twitter-reprise-server/notes.md

       res.status(201).json(req.user);
    });

-CHECK IF THE COOKIE IS ADDED OR NOT 🔥E
+CHECK IF THE COOKIE IS ADDED OR NOT 🔥 SHOW in DB that one document is created
 ```

 ```